 Both models come supplied with different brush heads in the box, but these heads are interchangeable and either handle can use any of the range of Sonicare heads.

-The DiamondClean Smart does offer a couple of extra cleaning modes, which might suit selected users better but will not realistically result in any better cleaning performance.
+The DiamondClean Smart does offer a couple of extra cleaning modes, which might suit selected users better but will not really result in any better cleaning performance.

 An argument can be made that the DiamondClean Smart’s features, notably Bluetooth and associated app, allows you to become more educated about the way you brush and how you could become better at cleaning your teeth and maintaining your oral health.